The Best Landline Services for Seniors in 2025

 Drawbacks

-While Xfinity’s low prices may seem great, you must already have an internet connection, as well as a voice-compatible router and modem, to use this feature.
-Additionally, because it requires an internet connection, your home phone won’t work in a power outage, which could be an issue if you have an emergency and need to contact 911.
+Xfinity’s low prices may seem great, but you must already have an internet connection and a voice-compatible router and modem to use the feature.
+Because it requires an internet connection, your home phone won’t work during a power outage, which could be an issue if you have an emergency and need to contact 911.

 Our Verdict

-To learn more about this provider, read our review of Xfinity landline.
+To learn more about the provider, read our review of Xfinity landline.

 Pros